 Mission & History

-In 1935, Historic Richmond Foundation (HRF) was formed from the ideals of environmental respect and architectural legacy.
+In 1935, Historic Richmond was formed from the ideals of environmental respect and architectural legacy.

-It is with great pleasure that HRF works alongside neighborhood associations, nonprofit partners, educational institutions, businesses, local and state governments to achieve shared success for our built environment.
-With the continued support of these partners, the mission of HRF is realized and the character of Richmond is preserved.
+It is with great pleasure that Historic Richmond works alongside neighborhood associations, nonprofit partners, educational institutions, businesses, local and state governments to achieve shared success for our built environment.
+With the continued support of these partners, the mission of Historic Richmond is realized and the character of Richmond is preserved.

 Our Mission is to shape the future of Richmond by preserving our distinctive historic character, sparking revitalization and championing our past and future architectural legacy.